 Change item d) of the second paragraph (not all shown) as follows:

 The last step is key management.
-The authentication process, whether SAE authentication or FILS authentication or IEEE 802.1X authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, or the OWE exchange utilizing association frames creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using SAE/FILS/OWE or IEEE Std 802.1X, respectively.
+The authentication process, whether SAE authentication, FILS authentication,(#1394) or IEEE 802.1X authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, or the OWE exchange utilizing association frames creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using SAE/FILS/OWE or IEEE Std 802.1X, respectively.
 When using IEEE Std 802.1X, the AS transfers these keys to the AP, and the AP and STA uses one of the key confirmation handshakes, e.g., the 4-way handshake or FT 4-way handshake, to complete security association establishment.
 When using SAE authentication or OWE there is no AS and therefore no key transfer; the 4-way handshake is performed directly between the AP and STA.
 The key confirmation handshake indicates when the link has been secured by the keys and is ready to allow normal data traffic and protected robust Management frames.
 When FILS authentication is performed, the key confirmation is performed using association frames.
 Hence, no additional handshake is necessary.

 Change second bullet of the third paragraph (not all shown) as follows: